Competitive intelligence, without the noise

 You do not need a dedicated analyst or a $25K CI platform.
 Here is how solo founders and small founding teams can run a credible competitive intelligence function in 30 minutes per week.

-Why Your Battlecards Are Always Stale (And How to Fix It)
+Why Are My Competitive Battlecards Always Outdated by the Time Sales Uses Them?
+(And How to Fix It)

 How to Get Sales Reps to Actually Use Battlecards